List of Genshin Impact characters: Eleven Fatui Harbingers

+The Eleventh Fatui Harbinger known as Childe (公子 (Gōngzǐ)), whose real name is Ajax (阿贾克斯 (Ājiǎkèsī)).
+He was trained by Skirk after he fell into the Abyss as a teenager.
+Despite being carefree, he is an expert combatant proficient with multiple weapons.
+He is obsessed with battle and enjoys fighting powerful opponents, with his only goal being to become stronger.

 Nod-Krai

 Nod-Krai is an autonomous region located at the southernmost part of Snezhnaya.
 Kuuvahki, a primordial lunar energy predating the seven elements, is abundant in Nod-Krai and harnessed for many purposes, including powering the Vision-like Moon Wheels and their Lunar Elemental Reactions.
+Nod-Krai was released in September 2025.